FriendsOfTYPO3/frontend_editing/README.md

     npm run build:suite --silent

+### Add node_modules to Public/Resources folder

+Add the ckeditor node_module to Public/Resources folder:

+    npm run add:resource:ckeditor

+Add the toastr (notifications) node_module to Public/Resources folder:

+    npm run add:resource:toastr

 ### Publish

-To build the extension before a publish to TER use the following command:
+To build the extension before a publish to TER use the following command to copy all necessary node_modules into Public/Resources folder (is a bundle of all **add:resource** commands):

     npm run build:extension